-The Company has had negative cash-flow and is currently in the process of development of the Palito Gold Mine with a view to generating cash-flow during 2014.
+The Company has had negative cash-flow and has just completed the development of the Sao Chico Gold Mine with a view to generating cash-flow during 2015 in order to service all its current debt obligations and remain in compliance with obligations under its lending agreements.

-For the financial year ended 31 December 2014 the Company had negative cash flow from operations whist it was the Palito Mine was in its maiden year of operations and the gold processing plant was being completed and commissioned.
-In addition the Company continued to make investment into the development of the Sao Chico Mine, the first ore from which is expected to be processed in the second quarter of 2015.
-The Company enteed into a
+For the financial year ended 31 December 2015 the Company had positive cash flow from operations at its Palito Mine in its maiden year of operations.
+The Company however continued to make investment into the development of the Sao Chico Mine, which was declared to be in commercial production effective from 1 January 2016 The

-US\$8.00 million secured lending facility with Sprott Resource Lending in September 2014 which has to be repaid by the end of December 2015.
-Whilst operations at Palito and Sao Chico are broadly in ine with management's expectations.
-There are risks associated with the commencement of any new mining and processing operation whereby unforeseen technical and logistical events result in additional time being required for commissioning or additional costs needing to be incurred, giving rise to the possibility that additional working capital may be required to fund these delays or additional capital requirements.
+Company entered into a US\$8.00 million secured lending facility with Sprott Resource Lending in September 2014 which originally was to be repaid by the end of December 2015.
+The Company has repaid US\$4 million of this loan and the balance is now scheduled to be repaid by 31 December 2016.
+Whilst operations at Palito and Sao Chico are broadly in ine with management's expectations there are risks associated with the commencement of any new mining and processing operation whereby unforeseen technical and logistical events result in additional time or additional costs needing to be incurred, giving rise to the possibility that additional working capital may be required to fund these delays or additional capital requirements.
 Should additional working capital be required the Directors consider that further sources of finance could be secured within the required timescale but there can be no guarantee that such additional funds will be available.
 Failure to raise additional capital, if needed, could have a material adverse effect on the Company's business, financial condition and results of operations.